COVID-19 is Waning — But Are We Ready for the Next Pandemic?

 Blood samples.
 (Shutterstock.com)

 Metcalf is working to create an observatory which would collect tiny samples of blood from blood banks, plasma collection centers, and elsewhere, identifying the samples only by geographical area.
+Such an initiative could require funding that can be used to purchase the necessary equipment to analyze the samples.
+For instance, Metcalf may need to buy distilled water in bulk which could be required for cleaning slides and to carry out tests.
+Similarly, they may also need to buy additional microscopes essential for studying the blood samples.
 The samples would be tested for thousands of different antibodies and screened for signs of pathogens that might be spreading.

 “The big idea I’m really excited about at the moment, which I think would have put us in a much better place for dealing with this pandemic, but will also leave us in a better place for future pandemics, is a Global Immunological Observatory (GIO),” said Metcalf in a May 2021 Princeton University interview.